TanayyyS/CODSOFT/codsoft_task4/README.md

 Project Structure:

-This folder includes a README, the rock_paper_scissors.py script, and an output screenshot demonstrating game flow.
+This folder includes a README, the rock_paper_scissors.py script, and an output file demonstrating game flow.

 Input/Output Example: